 Clothing can be washed in your washing machine on a regular wash with your washing powder and maybe a cap of Dettol Laundry disinfectant.

-Once you are done with your items, provided they are still in good condition you could relist them and let another family grab a bargain while you earn yourself some cash for the next bundle of things your family needs.
+Once you are done with your items, provided they are still in good condition you could relist them and let another family grab a bargain.
+This is not only good for the environment it also helps you get some cash for your next bundle of things.